 They’ve been around before the internet existed.
-The only difference is it came in the form of letters, spreading rumors, and “hate mail”.
+The only difference is it came in the form of letters, spreading rumours, gossiping behind your back, and “hate mail”.

 But now you can type some bullshit into a keyboard and bully people all day to make yourself feel better about your existence.

 Here’s what I’ve learned.
-Facts that are unlikely to change (since humans don’t change much).
+Facts that are unlikely to change (since humans don’t change much, fundamentally).

 1. It’s easy to give up on yourself

-Funny thing is I DID end up on radio.
+The funny thing is I DID end up on the radio.
 Which is ironic in itself.